EmirTC/base/README.md

 # base
-A basic boilerplate template using Jade, Sass and AngularJS
+A basic boilerplate template using Pug (formerly), Sass and AngularJS

-To install dependecies, please runSequence
+To install dependecies, please run:

 npm install && bower install